No feeling is as terrible as realizing that your marriage is drifting apart.

-Each of you has unique personalities that have come together.
+Each of you, whether extroverted or introverted personality, has unique traits and characteristics that have come together.
 Appreciate each other’s uniqueness and perspectives and embrace the diversity that each of you brings to the relationship.

 Mutual respect is an ongoing effort that requires conscious actions from both partners.
 You have to acknowledge each other’s feelings and view your marriage as an equal partnership.

 Speaking your partner’s love language is a powerful way to show your love and affection in a way that deeply resonates with them.
 Using their love language can enhance emotional connection and strengthen your marriage.

 Dr. Gary Chapman, a well-known marriage counsellor, has introduced the 5 concepts of love language in his book “The 5 Love Languages”:

 - Receiving Gifts

 - Acts of Service

 Observe how your partner expresses love to you and what they appreciate most in your interactions.
 Once you know your partner’s love language, incorporate it into your daily interactions.